phalcon/documentation/docs/db-models.md

 );
 ```

 ## Creating - Updating
 The `Phalcon\Mvc\Model::save()` method allows you to create/update records according to whether they already exist in the table associated with a model.
 The save method is called internally by the create and update methods of [Phalcon\Mvc\Model][mvc-model].
 For this to work as expected it is necessary to have properly defined a primary key in the entity to determine whether a record should be created or updated.

-The method also executes associated validators, virtual foreign keys and events that are defined in the model:
+The method also executes associated validators, virtual foreign keys, and events that are defined in the model:

 ```php
 <?php